 It is potent.

-But it is also kind: created and taught with real bodies, and the huge variation therein, in mind.
+It is also kind: created and taught with real bodies, and the huge variation therein, in mind.

 Is it a spiritual practise?
 I would certainly say yes.
 It is.
 But ultimately, whether you perceive that the same way as me is unimportant.
-As teachers we commit to being open-minded, kind, inclusive and extremely human.
+As teachers we truly commit to being open-minded, kind, inclusive and extremely human.

 We work to build communities where your belief system, religion, race, ethnicity, lifestyle, gender identity, sexual identity, age, body shape and ability is held, welcomed and respected.
 To make our spaces, our classes, safe.